SalsaBoy990/joomla4-test/README.md

 ## Modifications

 The `package.json` file and the `build` folder was imported from [the official Joomla repository](https://github.com/joomla/joomla-cms).
-These are needed for compiling SCSS to CSS.
+These are needed for compiling SCSS to CSS ([more info](https://docs.joomla.org/J4.x:SCSS_and_Sass/en)).
 Run this command to build css:

 ```shell
 npm run build:css